Lakkshhh/DALL-E/README.md

-# DALL-E
+# DALL-E Clone

 This repository contains the code for a full-stack MERN AI image generation app.
 The app is a clone of Midjourney and DALL-E, two popular AI image generation tools.
 The app allows users to enter a prompt and the app will generate an image based on the prompt.
 The app is built using the MERN stack (MongoDB, Express, React, and Node.js).
-The app is deployed on Vercel.
+The app is deployed on Hostinger.

 The repository includes the following files and folders: